 Figure 2 System diagram illustrating the processes that are included in the product system, divided into upstream, core and downstream processes.
+The list of processes to include may not be exhaustive.

 4.5 CUT-OFF RULES

 A cut-off rule of 1% shall be applied.
 In other words, the included inventory data (not including inventory data of processes that are explicitly outside the system boundary as described in Section 4.3) shall together give rise to at least 99% of the results of any of the environmental impact categories.
 Also, 99% of the mass of the product content and 99% of the energy use of the product life cycle shall be accounted for.
 The cut-off of inventory data should, however, be avoided, and all available inventory data shall be used.